 The picturesque fishing district of Ischia Porto is a major tourist attraction, as is the magnificent Castello Aragonese: built by Alfonso of Aragon in the mid 15th century.
 Constructed on a little islet, the site of a number of previous strongholds, the imposing 113meter high castle is linked to the old district of Celsa by way of a 722ft long bridge.

-Maritime connections between Capri, Ischia and Procida
+Ferries between Capri, Ischia and Procida